MissVz/Optimotion/README.md

 DeepMind Control Suite
 Craig's Introduction to Robotics: Mechanics and Control Other academic sources used in TP01/TP02/TP03

+Acknowledgments:
+This project benefited from generative support provided by:
+OpenAI.
+(2025). *ChatGPT’s assistance with mathematical modeling and code generation for DS623 Optimotion project* [Large language model]. https://openai.com/chatgpt

 License
 This project is intended for educational and research purposes as part of DS623 – City University of Seattle.